andymasteroffish/BoosterPackGenerator/README.md

-COMMON_SOURCE_FOLDER : path to the folder on your computer that contains the common card images UNCOMMON_SOURCE_FOLDER : path to the folder on your computer that contains the uncommon card images RARE_SOURCE_FOLDER : path to the folder on your computer that contains the rarcard images
+COMMON_SOURCE_FOLDER : path to the folder on your computer that contains the common card images UNCOMMON_SOURCE_FOLDER : path to the folder on your computer that contains the uncommon card images RARE_SOURCE_FOLDER : path to the folder on your computer that contains the rare card images

 OUTPUT_FOLDER : The path to the folder on your computer that the resulting printouts should go to.
 If the folder does not exist, the app will create it.

 SHOW_PACK_NUMBERS : If set to "TRUE" a small box will appear at the bottom left corner showing the number of this pack.
 Useful because packs may be spread across several sheets.

-CLOSE_WHEN_FINISHED : If set to "TRUE" the app will exit automaticly once it is done creating the sheets
+CLOSE_WHEN_FINISHED : If set to "TRUE" the app will exit automatically once it is done creating the sheets

 EDGE_PADDING : The amount of white space (in pixels) around the edge of each sheet CARD_PADDING : The amount of white space (in pixels) between each card

+PRINT_ALL_CARDS_IN_ORDER: If set to “TRUE”, overrides the first 4 settings (num packs, number of each card type) as well as the SHOW_PACK_NUMBERS.
+Instead, this will just print out one of every card in the three folders.
+No randomness.
+Use this to print out a set instead of booster packs.